google/WebFundamentals/src/content/en/fundamentals/payments/basics/payment-method-basics.md

 Unlike standardized payment methods, URL-based payment methods have no registry.
 Anyone can develop and provide their own payment apps that support a payment method.
-This allows the W3C Payment APIs concept to inherently scale into quite a large payment ecosystem.
+This allows the Web Payments concept to inherently scale into quite a large payment ecosystem.

 In the example below, Google Pay is invoked via its URL; any information to be